EmirErtorer/PurrfectPawPlacement/README.md

 Access the application through your web browser at http://127.0.0.1:8000/registration/login

 # Testing Users
 General User: EmirE        Password: root1234
 Shelter User: K1L2M3N4O5P  Password: root1234

 # Additional Notes
 The scripts will handle virtual environment creation, dependency installations, database migrations, and server startup.

 # Troubleshooting
 Permission Errors: Ensure you have execution permissions for the scripts.
 For Linux/WSL, you might need to run: chmod +x start_project.sh.
 Dependency Issues: Make sure all dependencies listed in requirements.txt are compatible with your Python version.
-Upgrade pip if necessary using python -m pip install --upgrade pip.
+Upgrade pip if necessary using: python -m pip install --upgrade pip.